armory/documentation/_admin_guides/extending_armoryspinnaker.md

 Because we use Docker and Docker-compose extending Armory Spinnaker is done through docker-compose.override.yml file in most cases.

-## Docker
+## Docker & Docker Compose

 You'll first have to run a container with the service that is accessible

 ## Docker-compose.override.yml

+## Environment Variables